-Class B market participant load facilities will be assigned a portion of the total Global Adjustment for any month based on the net volume of electricity withdrawn from the IESO-controlled grid for the month.
+Class B market participant load facilities, as defined in Ontario Regulation 429/04, will be assigned a portion of the total Global Adjustment for any month based on the net volume of electricity withdrawn from the IESO-controlled grid for the month.

-All generators will be considered Class B market participant load facilities when consuming electricity from the IESO-controlled grid.
+All generators will be considered Class B market participant load facilities, as defined in Ontario Regulation 429/04, when consuming electricity from the IESO-controlled grid.
 Some generators that consume electricity either when providing ancillary services or for consumption related to the Beck Pump Generating Station will have this amount netted off their total consumption.